riicchhaarrd/dotfiles/vfio/README.md

 ### Hooks

+**Make sure you edit the hook scripts so they match your specific hardware setup (IOMMU group, PCI-id)**
 1. Copy the hooks folder into /etc/libvirt.
 2. Edit your virtual machine and remove the SPICE display.
 3. Add your USB mouse & keyboard to your VM.